What penalties might I be given?

-No, they do not, but you can appeal against any penalty notice and ask for it to be suspended.
+- any penalty notice and ask for it to be suspended,

 Special reduction can apply to various types of penalty, including those for errors in returns, failure to notify and failure to make a return.
 It may apply where behaviour is careless, but it is unlikely to apply where there has been deliberate behaviour.

-Broadly, special circumstances are described as either “uncommon or exceptional” or “where the strict application of the penalty law produces a result that is contrary to the clear compliance intention of that penalty law”.
+Broadly, special circumstances are described by HMRC as either 'uncommon or exceptional' or 'where the strict application of the penalty law produces a result that is contrary to the clear compliance intention of that penalty law'.

 Even if HMRC do not offer special reduction, you may still ask for them to consider it.
 HMRC officers are supposed to consider special reduction before deciding on the amount of a penalty, but there may be circumstances of which they are unaware.
 There is more information in the HMRC guidance on GOV.UK.

 If HMRC do not consider whether special circumstances exist, you may be able to apply to the tribunal for a special reduction on appeal – this will depend on the facts of the case.